tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-batch.md

 Does it have all the elements?

-If it does, a simple way to run it is by telling shell that it is a program.
+If it does, a simple way to run it is by telling shell that it is a program to run on SLURM.

 ```
-sbatcb sbatch.sh
+sbatch sbatch.sh
 ```

-Delilah will explain the contents of this file, but let's go ahead and run it from the workshop directory.
+Let's go ahead and run it from the workshop directory where you copied your data to.

 Because we did not add any ABSOLUTE paths, then the sbatch command will look for the files where the program is running.